 By David Dickson, Columnist

-Until next time, I’ve been your Timekeeper, Davey Dickson, and this has been my bottom line.
+Until next time, I’ve been Davey Dickson and that’s been my bottom line.